Vastra-Gotalandsregionen/oppna-program-account-management/trunk/core-bc/composites/camel/src/main/resources/cert/README.txt

-The .crt files have been exported from https://regionkalender.proxy.vgregion.se/.
+The .crt files have been exported from https://activate.vgregion.se/.

-Then ThawtePremiumServerCA.crt was imported to ThawtePremiumServerCA.ts by:
+Then GlobalSignDomainValidationCA.crt was imported to GlobalSignDomainValidationCA.ts by:

-keytool -importcert -alias ThawtePremiumServerCA -keystore ThawtePremiumServerCA.ts -file ThawtePremiumServerCA.crt
+keytool -importcert -alias GlobalSignDomainValidationCA -keystore GlobalSignDomainValidationCA.ts -file GlobalSignDomainValidationCA.crt

 password to keystore: changeit